unraid/docs/docs/legacy/FAQ/Configuration_Tutorial.md

 `mcedit /boot/config/network.cfg`

-If using [PuTTY](Terminal_Access#PuTTY "wikilink") as your telnet client program on your PC, the function keys and mouse will work in \"mcedit\" If not using \"putty\", you can use The Escape key followed by the number 1 through 0 to simulate function keys 1 through 10.
+If using [PuTTY](Terminal_Access#PuTTY "wikilink") as your telnet client program on your PC, the function keys and mouse will work in "mcedit" If not using "putty", you can use The Escape key followed by the number 1 through 0 to simulate function keys 1 through 10.
 You will need to use function key F2 to save your edited file, and F10 to quit the editor. (or Escape 2, Escape 0)